 On the Server Groups page, click Create Server Group.

-In the Create Server Group dialog box, configure the parameters and click Create.
+In the Create Server Group dialog box, configure the following parameters and click Create.

-The following table describes only some of the parameters.
+This section describes only the required parameters.
 Use the default values for other parameters.
 For more information, see Create and manage a server group.

 Parameter